 Trisha Yearwood's run of chart success points back to a time when talented women got a fair shake in Nashville, allowing a wide range of listeners to discover these and other great songs.

-Alongside Reba McEntire and others, Yearwood helped define '90s country's creative minds and crossover stars.
-The Georgia native's critical and chart success earned a Grand Ole Opry membership, three Grammys, three CMA awards and two ACM awards.
+Alongside Reba McEntire and others, Yearwood helped define '90s country music's creative minds and crossover stars.
+The Georgia native's critical and chart success earned her a Grand Ole Opry membership, three Grammys, three CMA Awards and two ACM Awards.
+Songs like "I Would've Loved You Anyway" and "I'll Still Love You More" really stand the test of time as classics.

 10. "How Do I Live"